vaira104063/vaira104063/README.md

 - 👋 Hi, I’m Vaira
-- 👀 I’m interested in making things easy through automation
+- 👀 Interested in making things easy through automation

 <!---
 vaira104063/vaira104063 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.